oVirt/ovirt-site/source/documentation/vmm-guide/appe-Reference_Settings_in_Administration_Portal_and_User_Portal_Windows.html.md

  <tr>
   <td><b>Headless Mode</b></td>
   <td>
-  <p>Select this check box if you do not a require a graphical console for the virtual machine.<p>
+  <p>Select this check box if you do not a require a graphical console for the virtual machine.</p>
   <p>When selected, all other fields in the Graphical Console section are disabled.
 In the VM Portal, the Console icon in the virtual machine’s details view is also disabled.</p>
-  <p>**Important:** See “Configuring Headless Virtual Machines” in Chapter 4 for more details and prerequisites for using headless mode.</p>
+  <p><b>Important:</b> See “Configuring Headless Virtual Machines” in Chapter 4 for more details and prerequisites for using headless mode.</p>
   </td>
  </tr>
  <tr>